Gamma749/VeracityBlockchain/docs/date_log.md

 	- Cardano
 - Plan: Get a minimal example working for each blockchain, document ease of working with each + pros and cons
 - Particular interest in smart contract support on each

+## 2021/12/14
+- Since it seems every blockchain is built atop Haskell, learning some Haskell
+	- What a crazy, crazy, language